IBM/ansible-power-vios/docs/source/quickstart.rst

 ------------

 Modules included in this collection require administrator rights to run.
-It is recommended to create an ``ansible`` user on the VIOS with the proper level of privilege like this:
+It is recommended to create an ``ansible`` user with the proper level of privilege while logged in as root on the VIOS:

 .. code-block:: sh

-   $ mkuser -attr roles=PAdmin,CacheAdm,FSAdmin,pkgadm \
+   $ mkuser roles=PAdmin,CacheAdm,FSAdmin,pkgadm \
           default_roles=PAdmin,CacheAdm,FSAdmin,pkgadm ansible